couchbaselabs/docs-ng/content/couchbase-manual-1.8/rest-api-for-administration.markdown

 containing the list of nodes that have been marked to be ejected, and the list of nodes that are known within the cluster.
-You can obtain this information by getting the current node configuration as reported by [Getting Information on Nodes](couchbase-manual-ready.html#getting-node-info).
+You can obtain this information by getting the current node configuration as reported by [Getting Information on Nodes](#getting-node-info).
 This is to ensure that the client making the REST API request is aeare of the current cluster configuration.
 Nodes should have been previously added or marked for removal as appropriate.

 The information must be supplied via the `ejectedNodes` and `knownNodes` parameters as a `POST` operation to the `/controller/rebalance` endpoint.
 For